 What Types of Brake Systems Does My Car Have?

-Most modern vehicles have an anti-lock braking system, which allows you to steer as your brakes are engaged.
+Your vehicle has an anti-lock braking system, which allows you to steer as your brakes are engaged.
 In addition to this, most cars have two or three types of brake systems.
-If any of these brake systems is worn out, bringing your car into Sacramento Specialty Automotive for an inspection before its condition worsens is crucial.
+It is important to bring your car into Sacramento Specialty Automotive for a routine inspection of each brake system to prevent any major problems.
 These brake systems are:

 Disc Brakes - If you look through one of your car's wheels, you will see a shiny metal disc just inside.
 This is called a “disc brake.”
 When the driver steps on the brake pedal, a pad of hard-wearing material clamps onto the brake disc and rubs it to make it slow down—in a similar way to bicycle brakes.